|

 and while wondering there you hear of a secret library,

-and you are given directions to go there
+and you are given directions and go there

 and it takes a long time